-OK, show us the data!
-Well, there doesn’t seem to be any available, as such.
+Enough, show us the data!
+Well, there isn’t any currently available.

 The PLR team have long provided excellent annual media reports about PLR data.
 Things like the top 100 authors and books each year, in different regions.

 1995 to 2015?
-What about 2016/2017/2018?
-Well, I don’t know.
-In the last few years PLR responsibility has been transferring from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
-The latest newsletter describes a number of changes.
+What about since 2016?
+Well, I don’t know, the data in the online query tool stopped being updated.
+PLR responsibility transferred from an independent team based in Stockton-on-Tees to a British Library office in Boston Spa.
+One of the newsletters described a number of IT changes.